faeghe-hajiabadi/iphone-3d/README.md

 ## Tech Stack

 - **Frontend**:

- -Three.js: For rendering and animating 3D models.
+Three.js: For rendering and animating 3D models.

--JavaScript: To build interactivity and handle events.
+JavaScript: To build interactivity and handle events.

 -HTML5 & CSS3: For structuring and styling the application.